aklump/cloudy-tools/documentation/source/configuration.md

         CONFIG=script.example.yml

 1. Set it's value to the path of a supported file to use as configuration, absolute paths must begin with a forward slash, otherwise the path will be taken relative to the directory containing the script, i.e., `$(dirname your_cloudy_script.sh)`
 1. You may add additional configuration files by adding something like following in the YAML of the base configuration file.
 Notice the use of `~` to reference the user's home directory; this is a nice way to allow per-user configuration overrides.
+Additional configuration files are optional and will only be included if they exist.

         additional_config:
           - _install.local.yml